acornjs/acorn/README.md

 at that point.
 The last two arguments are optional. `base` is a walker algorithm, and `state` is a start state.
 The default walker will simply visit all statements and expressions and not produce a meaningful state.
-(An example of a use of state it to track scope at each point in the tree.)
+(An example of a use of state is to track scope at each point in the tree.)

 **ancestor**`(node, visitors, base, state)` does a 'simple' walk over